Skip to main content

 • On the Scope tags step, select any applicable scope tags and click Next

-• On the Assignments step, add all the users and/or groups to which you want to apply the proxy policy and click Next
+• On the Assignments step, add the users and/or device groups that should receive the policy and click Next

 • On the Review + create step confirm the configuration is correct and click Create